The best accounting software for small businesses 2025

 Zoho Books’ dashboard provides a transparent look at your project progress and budget for the entire team to view.
 Image source: zoho.com/uk

-Unlike many competitors, Zoho Books offers robust project accounting features even on its entry-level plans.
-Our expert researchers found that Zoho Books makes it possible for you to oversee multiple projects, including the ability to assign specific tasks to employees.
+Zoho Books makes it easy to manage projects and be paid on time, all without spending a fortune.
+Our researchers found that it makes it possible for you to oversee multiple projects at once, and gives you the ability to assign specific tasks to your employees.

 This is superb for consultancy firms or agencies who bring multiple team members together to fulfil one project goal.
 Within the project, businesses can manage expenses, track the time an employee has spent working on specific client tasks, and calculate profitability for each completed campaign.

-Furthermore, Zoho Books boasts an impressive suite of accounts receivable tools, even on its lowest-priced tier.
-Users have the ability to send up to 5,000 invoices annually to an unlimited number of clients, while the software’s integration with various payment processors empowers firms to offer clients flexible payment options.
+Zoho Books also boasts an impressive suite of accounts receivable tools, with users having the ability to send up to 5,000 invoices annually to an unlimited number of clients.
+The software’s integration with various payment processors also allows you to offer clients flexible payment options.

 Zoho Books pros